Some Unilever investors seek ESG reassurances in McCormick food deal - Finance news and analysis from Global Banking & Finance Review

 A spokesperson for Frankfurt-based Union Investment, a top-40 investor in both companies, according to LSEG data, said it would seek transparency "about how it integrates sustainable practices moving forward".

-Regulatory Differences and Disclosure Requirements
+Regulatory Differences and Reporting Standards

 Under U.S. rules, Hunt Valley, Maryland-based McCormick is not required to disclose the same detailed sustainability information that UK-based Unilever faces in Europe.

 Companies with significant European operations are expected to comply with EU‑level sustainability reporting rules.
-But that compliance may take some years, leaving a transition period where disclosure standards depend largely on company commitments.
+But that compliance may take years, leaving a transition period where disclosure standards depend largely on company commitments.

 "If Unilever-McCormick decide to turn their backs (on sustainability), this could create significant risk for shareholders and the new entity," said Cailin Dendas, environmental health program senior coordinator at shareholder group As You Sow.